Wolox/wolox-ci/README.md

 3. DB_HOST
 4. DB_PORT

+### Elasticsearch

+When listing `elasticsearch:6.4.0` as a service (it's mandatory specify the image version), this will build a docker image from [`elasticsearch`](https://www.docker.elastic.co/) exposing the following environment variables:

+1. ELASTICSEARCH_URL

 ## Steps

 This section lets you define the steps you need to build your project.
 Each level inside the `steps` section is a stage in the Jenkins pipeline and each item in the stage is a command to run.
 In the case above, there are 5 stages named: